Feds freeze mental health practices registry

 Established in 1997, the National Registry of Evidence-based Programs and Practices was overseen by the Substance Abuse and Mental Health Services Administration, under the US Department of Health and Human Services.

 In order to be listed on the registry, programs had to undergo a review process by the administration to determine the regimen's effectiveness.
+Programs could be self-nominated for review or identified by the administration for review.

 The registry had been managed by Development Services Group Inc., an outside organization that specializes in assessing behavioral health programs and contracted by the mental health services administration.
 Participants of the registry were sent an email notifying them of the suspension.